Mike De La Haye, Wawanesa (Chair)

 Janine Simpson, DGIG

 Kapil Nanda, Intact

 Maria Josha via teleconference

-The Dispute Resolution Group – Companies Forum includes representatives from auto insurance companies dealing with disputes before the Commission involving motor vehicle accident claims and Statutory Accident Benefits.
-It consults with the Dispute Resolution Group of the Financial Services Commission of Ontario on issues relating to the dispute resolution system.
+The Dispute Resolution Group – Companies Forum includes representative from auto insurance companies dealing with disputes before the Commission involving motor vehicle accident claims and Statutory Accident Benefits.
+It consults with the Dispute Resolution Group of Financial Services Commission of Ontario on issues relating to the dispute resolution system.

-Review and Approval of Minutes of Previous Meeting-August 12th 2010
+- Review and Approval of Minutes of Previous Meeting – December 4, 2015.

 Matters Arising from the Minutes

 Senior Arbitrator Richards provided a status update and raised the need for system compliance.
 A discussion followed, on what is working and not working with the system.
 It was agreed, that this would be a standing agenda item going forward.
 J.R.
 Richards advised he will be sending an eblast to all account users, asking for feedback.

 - DRS Report – Statistics and Staffing Updates